getsentry/rfcs/text/0002-new-architecture.md

 `sentry` and `sentry_pipeline` (as import paths are changing) as well as it causes problems for dispatching and listening to tasks from Rust and other languages.

+**From Discussions:** the format is not determined and there is a general feeling that we should think about this.
+JSON might be an acceptable format for a lot of cases, but not all and we should come up with some general recommendations of formats.

 ### Remove HTTP Polling to Symbolicator

 The form of communication for event processing from the Python pipeline to Symbolicator (which is a